CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 # Bayesian Molecular Property Prediction

 This repository contains Bayesian message passing neural networks for molecular property prediction.
-The repo is forked from the [Chemprop](https://github.com/chemprop/chemprop) project.
+The repository is forked from the [chemprop](https://github.com/chemprop/chemprop).

 We apply a set of Bayesian methods to the Chemprop D-MPNN.
 We benchmark the methods by assessing predictive accuracy, calibration and performance on a downstream molecular search task.